emijoha/Weather-Dashboard/README.md

 ## Upcoming Features

 ```
-WHEN I reach the max search history
+WHEN I reach the max search history of 5
-THEN the oldest search history is cleared
+THEN the oldest search history is cleared to accomadate the newest

 WHEN I open the dashboard
 THEN I am ALSO presented with the latest search history